 Teachers, administrators, volunteers, contractors, coaches, or other employees of the school district shall be particularly alert to possible situations, circumstances, or events which might include hazing, harassment, bullying and/or retaliation.
 Any such person who receives knowledge or evidence of conduct which may constitute these behaviors shall inform the building principal or assistant principal or Designated Employee.

 The following is a list of Designated Employees for HHB reporting for each school campus:

 ADL: Jennifer Wood, Amie Conger, and Nicole Williams

 CTE: Robert Travers and Carolyn Dickinson

-EHS: Ben Johnson, Louise Strong, Tom Faris, and Mark Floyd
+EHS: Ben Johnson, Louise Strong, and Mark Floyd

 Fleming: Dan Ryan and Amy Bigelow